realmunk/every-bit-matters/README.md

 * Include the name of your University

-### Contest Outline
+### Codebattle

-All participating universities has their own local competition:
+Each university has their own deadline two weeks after the workshop has been held:

 | University | Contest start    | Deadline    |
 | ---------- | ---------------- | ----------- |